2020 entry applicants' area

 Our selection process requires candidates to be interviewed before any offer can be made.
 Approximately 600 applicants will be invited for an interview.
 Interviews are scheduled to take place in December, January, February and March.
-Interview decisions will be communicated via UCAS track.
-More details about the interview can be found below.
+More details about the interview can be found below and in our Interview section.

 An early interview does not indicate a better application or that you are more likely to receive an offer.
-Offers are based on performance at interview and, in borderline cases, UKCAT score.
+Offers are based on performance at interview and, in borderline cases, UCAT score.

 - Medicine DBS Policy